 “Overall, it was tidy, professional, and, most importantly, comfortable!
 In deciding what to wear, I had seen YouTube videos posted by some medical schools on what to expect for interview day.
 These showed me glimpses of what other candidates had worn in previous sessions, and I just made sure to emulate this.
 In terms of advice, as long as you look neat and professional, that is the main goal.” – Dr. Shaughnelene Smith, DO.

 “I often read cliche phrases online or even by medical schools posting 'Just be yourself.'
-Although this is very true, it is still important to prepare and establish a sense of confidence and calm from that preparation.
+Although this is very true, it is still important to prepare and establish a sense of confidence and calm.
 For me, preparation meant having a solid grasp of the interview format, researching the medical school, reflecting on my life experiences (and extracting lessons applicable to a medical career) as well as ensuring I was well informed about current issues.
 Having gone through all of these numerous times, I was then able to blend my personality with a competent and professional response, which (I think) aided me in making a more substantial first and lasting impression!” – Dr. Shaughnelene Smith, DO.

 “It’s important to be yourself and to approach the medical school interview sincerely.
 While this may seem like obvious advice, during my experience interviewing medical school applicants, many allow nerves and anxiousness to hinder their performance.
 They can often come off as distant, rigid, and insincere because of that.” – Dr. Tony Huynh, DO.